www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t30-deploy-tests.md

                     * [x] `command.managed.export.bin.sh`
                     * [x] `command.repositories.install.sh`
                     * [x] `command.repositories.setup.sh`
-                    * [ ] Define alternative config folder `~/.config/net.splitcells.shell`, in order to not mix worker config with the developer's computer config.
+                    * [x] Define alternative config folder `~/.config/net.splitcells.shell`, in order to not mix worker config with the developer's computer config.
                         * [x] Define an environment variable, that points to the config folder.
                           -> It is called `NET_SPLITCELLS_SHELL_CONFIG_FOLDER`.
                         * [x] `command.repositories.update.sh`
                         * [x] `command.repositories.setup.sh`
                         * [x] `command.repository.register.sh`
-                        * [ ] Set up this environment variable during remote execution, by checking the presence of a config file intended for remote execution.
+                        * [o] Set up this environment variable during remote execution, by checking the presence of a config file intended for remote execution.
+                          -> This is not required for the Network Worker Execution, as everything is executed in containers.
-                            * [ ] Support this in `worker.bootstrap`.
+                            * [o] Support this in `worker.bootstrap`.
-                            * [ ] Support this in `worker.execute`.
+                            * [o] Support this in `worker.execute`.
-                        * [ ] Document why this is done.
+                        * [o] Document why this is done. -> There is no useful Shell Project documentation for now, so this aspect is not important.
-                    * [ ] Remove any usage of `net.splitcells.shell.commands.disabled`.
+                    * [x] Remove any usage of `net.splitcells.shell.commands.disabled`.
             * [ ] Store test results to network log repo.
             * [ ] Commit test results.
             * [ ] Push test results to Codeberg.